shivanshsingh369/GROW-INTERN/README.md

 ## Contributing

 I'm open to feedback and collaboration.
-If you have suggestions for improvements or would like to collaborate on a project, please feel free to [create an issue](https://github.com/shivanshsingh369/GROW-INTERN/tree/main/GROW%20INTERN/issue).
+If you have suggestions for improvements or would like to collaborate on a project, please feel free to [create an issue](https://github.com/shivanshsingh369/GROW-INTERN/tree/main/GROW%20INTERN/issue). [contact me](#contact).

 ## Contact